Gallery-of-Kaeon/Kaeon-FUSION/README.md

 We will resolve these issues as soon as we can.

 Finally,
-we plan on releasing a more advanced version of our IDE in early 2018 to make up for the current version's shortcomings.
+we plan on releasing a more advanced version of our IDE by early 2018 to make up for the current version's shortcomings.

 ## Contact info